Display git log

 git log --oneline --decorate --graph

-show commit in one line, --decorate
+where oneline show commit in one line, --decorate give some color and

-gives graph show.
+--graph gives graph show.

 Display git branches